DataQualityCommittee/dqc_us_rules/tests/test_suite/readme.md

 Review the DQC-report.csv file to see the results of the test cases against the expected result.
 This file is written at completion of all of the test suite's processing.

-© Copyright 2015, XBRL US Inc, All rights reserved
+© Copyright 2015 - 2016, XBRL US Inc. All rights reserved.
 See [License](../../License.md) for license information.
 See [Patent Notice](../../PatentNotice.md) for patent infringement notice.